nielssorensen/OpenEmu-wiki/Compiling-From-Source-Guide.md

 ###Step 2

 With Xcode downloaded and installed on your computer, we now need to go and grab the source code for OpenEmu.
-To get this, please go to the following page: <https://github.com/OpenEmu/OpenEmu> and downlaod the latest .zip repository.
+To get this, please go to the following page: <https://github.com/OpenEmu/OpenEmu> and download the latest .zip repository.
 You will see a button labelled 'ZIP' with a little cloud like icon next to it.
 Click that, and your download will begin...

 ![Download The ZIP Repository](http://f.cl.ly/items/1T443P381a2U2r2G2L13/1.png)